lasthyphen/Dijets-Token-Sale/README.md

 - Dijets Team is only able to execute function of "setSalePhase();" to define the Tier parameters;
 - Total amount of DJT tokens allocated for the sale is 52,000,000 tokens, at Tier 1 rate of 830 DJT tokens per 1 ETH;
 - The price per DJT is set to increase with each Tier.
 Where Tier 3 has the highest and Tier 1 has the lowest price;
-- Tier 1 sale is set to run from 03rd Jauary 2021 to 10th January 2021.

 **2. Tier 2 Public Sale**